Anne Whitney: Symbolic works of art

 While Whitney was in Italy there was political, social, and economic instability due to the attempts to unify the country, during which the new secular government was at odds with the papacy.
 She created the bronze sculpture Roma in 1869 to represent the "spiritual destitution" that the citizens experienced due to the political climate, symbolized by the ancient beggar woman.
 It was shown in Philadelphia, Boston, and London.
-She visited the United States in 1870 when the city was overtaken by Giuseppe Garibaldi's forces, then returned to Rome for one year before moving back to the United States in 1871 and then exhibited her sculpture of Haitian leader Toussaint Louverture in Boston.
+She departed for the United States in 1870 when Rome was overtaken by Giuseppe Garibaldi's forces, then returned to Rome for one year before moving back to the United States in 1871.
+She then exhibited her sculpture of Haitian leader Toussaint Louverture in Boston.
 She established a studio in Boston in 1872.

 Monuments

 In 1875, she submitted a model sculpture of Charles Sumner for a blind competition conducted by the Boston Art Committee.
 She knew Sumner, a senator and abolitionist, through her brother Alexander, who was a classmate of Sumner's at Harvard University.
 Whitney's model competently captured Sumner's frame and features.
 She depicted him seated in a chair, in part because of ancient Greek artist's practice of portraying prominent people seated to "represent dignity and something of state."
 She won the contest, including receiving the prize money, until the judges realized that they had selected a work made by a woman; they thought it would be inappropriate for a woman to sculpt a man's legs.
 The judges rejected her offering and selected Thomas Ball's sculpture for the Boston Public Garden.
 Both the Sumners and the Whitneys were disappointed, but Whitney wrote in a letter, "Bury your grievance; it will take more than the Boston Art committee to quench me."